jackalope-design/Senior-capstone/README.md

 5) The resulting image file will be named "[folder-name] img.png" and placed in the parent directory

+*Attached to this reposotory is the critisism collected by my peers and test files.

 The program should produce something like this:
 ![img](ex.png)